 Regardless, if it's a revised edition or a second edition that entailed significant changes, you would need to apply for a new ISBN.

 Can two books have the same ISBN?

 ISBNs are unique, and once an ISBN has been assigned, it remains linked to that specific book edition for eternity.

-If you want to change the book cover to boost the marketing appeal, it is not necessary to apply for a new ISBN.
+What if you want to change the book cover to boost the marketing appeal?
+In this case it is not necessary to apply for a new ISBN.
 But there are some exceptions to the rule.

 According to the official ISBN agency of the USA, Bowker, if the book cover change has a drastic change on the product, then a separate ISBN should be used.
 They specifically refer to such drastic changes that could lead to customer complaints.

 Does changing the title of a book need a new ISBN?